OmniaX-dev/KeyLight/README.md

 ## Build instructions - Windows
 **Step 1:**
-download MSYS2 from https://www.msys2.org/ and install it
+download MSYS2 from https://www.msys2.org/ and install it (the project assumes the default install path of c:\msys64, if you install it anywhere else you might have to adjust some scripts/commands accordingly)

 **Step 2:**
 run MSYS2, and in the terminal run: